nikithakalyaniparepalli16/bookverse/README.md

 BookVerse is a modern and responsive online bookstore website built using HTML, CSS, and JavaScript.
 It provides users with an elegant platform to explore books across multiple categories, discover featured titles, and enjoy a seamless reading-inspired experience.

 ✨ Features

-.Responsive design for desktop, tablet, and mobile devices .Modern navigation bar with search functionality .Attractive hero section with statistics
+.Responsive design for desktop, tablet, and mobile device

+.Modern navigation bar with search functionality .Attractive hero section with statistics
 .Book categories section